Who should take this Clinic course?

 Who can register for Elder Law Clinic?

 Only students selected by the Clinical Professor may register for E-Clinic.
 At least a week before Registration, students should email a letter saying why they are interested in taking the course, along with a resume.
-Send it to Professor Kate Mewhinney at firstname.lastname@example.org.
-For the spring 2014 semester, five students and two waitlisted students will be selected and notified prior to Registration.
+Send it to Professor Kate Mewhinney at email@example.com.
+For the fall 2014 semester, five students and two waitlisted students will be selected and notified prior to Registration.
 Only selected students (including a waitlist) will be able to register for the class on-line, using the regular registration process.

 Do students have to be in “good standing” to take E-Clinic?